Presheaves of symmetric tensor categories and nets of C*-algebras: Nets and presheaves over posets.

-Note that requiring the property of injectivity for the $r_{aa'}$'s does not fit well with the usual notion of presheaf used in algebraic topology, where, instead, the restriction maps are typically not injective.
-Rather, the geometric counterparts of our presheaves are {\em locally constant presheaves} in the sense of \cite[\S II.10,II.13]{BT}, as can be proven reasoning as in Appendix \ref{sec_lc}.
+Note that requiring the injectivity property for $r$ makes presheaves over posets quite different from those used in algebraic topology, where, in general, the restriction maps are not injective.
+Rather, geometric counterparts of presheaves over posets are \emph{locally constant presheaves} in the sense of \cite[\S II.10,II.13]{BT}, as it can be proven reasoning as in Appendix \ref{sec_lc}.